imblackline/Job-scanner-extension/README.md

 8. Click the **Authorize access** button and allow the required permissions.
 9. After deployment, copy the **App URL** (e.g.,
    `https://script.google.com/macros/s/AKfycbyV_Lz....NDXBOL0A/exec`).
-10. Open the `config.js` file and replace `Your-App-URL` with your copied App URL.
+10. Now add your copied App URL to the extension "Configure" section.
 11. Use Google Sheet Template (Optional)
-12. Run your project.

 ✅ Now you're ready to automatically save data to Google Sheets!

 ---